NEW OWNER FAQs (June 2023)

 Can I list my vehicle with other agencies?

 Ultimately, we are keen for Quirky Camper owners to list exclusively with us to avoid any conflict, mistakes and double bookings, but we can be flexible up front... especially so you can honour existing bookings.
 So, in the short-term we are happy to dual list but ask that you work with us to list your vehicle at the same “fully loaded” price to the customer.
 If you have any concerns about dual- or exclusive listing with Quirky Campers NZ – please reach out to us for a chat.

 I've got more questions - where can I find help and advice?

 Drop us a line!
-Leanne and Dan have converted their own campervans and are very happy to share their knowledge and experience with you.
+Leanne and Dan have converted their own campervans (including some in the collection for hire) and are very happy to share their knowledge and experience with you.